-Most of the proposed paved road is located within the NROD.
+Finding: Not Applicable.
+Most of the proposed paved road and some of the stormwater facility is located within the NROD.

-I. Routine repair and maintenance of existing structures, roadways, driveways and utilities.
+- I. Routine repair and maintenance of existing structures, roadways, driveways and utilities.

-Routine repair and maintenance of existing structures (existing asphalt pavement repair and stormwater system) is being proposed within this site through a different Type I Exemption application.

-J. Replacement, additions, alterations and rehabilitation of existing structures, roadways, utilities, etc., where the ground level impervious surface area is not increased.
+Finding: Complies Routine repair and maintenance of existing structures (existing asphalt pavement repair and stormwater system) is being reviewed through a separate Type I Exemption application (NROD 19-0011).
+All dewatering wells installed on pervious ground are considered part of this Type II review and have been added - to the mitigation calculation. - J. Replacement, additions, alterations and rehabilitation of existing structures, roadways, utilities, etc., where the ground level impervious surface area is not increased.